melclemens/Bootcamp/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk_install.yml file to /etc/ansibe/roles/elk_install.yml
+- Copy the Filebeat and Meticbeat yaml configuration files to /etc/ansible/files.
-- Update the hosts file to include  the attribute elk, then destination ip of the ELK server.
+- Update the ansible hosts file to include Web1, Web2, and Elk Server IP addresses.
-- Run the playbook, and navigate to http://20.227.166.71:5601/app/kibana to check that the installation worked as expected.
+- Run the playbooks and navitage to http://(Elk-VM public IP):5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
 Where do you copy it?
  -  The elk_install.yml is the playbook file